 Africa’s economic growth has historically been linked to the fluctuation of commodity prices.
-Modern economy indeed increasingly relies on a number of components derived from minerals such as copper, cobalt, bauxite, iron ore, tin, lithium and gold.
-For instance, smartphones and electric vehicles are powered by rechargeable lithium ion batteries, a component of which is cobalt.
-According to the African Natural Resources Centre of the African Development Bank, minerals account for an average of 70 percent of total African exports and about 28 percent of gross domestic product, and the potential for growth is immense.1 The Democratic Republic of Congo (DRC) alone contributes over half of the world’s cobalt reserves.2
+Modern economy indeed increasingly relies on a number of components derived from minerals such as copper, cobalt, bauxite, iron-ore, tin, lithium or gold.
+For instance, smartphones and electric vehicles are powered by rechargeable lithium-ion batteries, a component of which is cobalt.
+According to the African Natural Resources Centre of the African Development Bank, minerals account for an average of 70% of total African exports and about 28% of gross domestic product and the potential for growth is immense.
+The Democratic Republic of Congo (DRC) alone concentrates over half of the world’s cobalt reserves.

 Against this background, some states and state-owned counterparts of mining investors in Africa have, over the past few years, taken a series of measures perceived by investors as an attempt to force them to renegotiate their long-term agreements.

 In particular, several African countries have amended their national legislation to significantly increase taxes and royalties on revenues derived from mining activities with immediate effect.
 Major changes to customs regimes have also been introduced.
 African states claim that the changes are aimed at better distributing revenue from mining activities to the local population.

 The mining industry requires significant capital expenditures from investors in the sector.
 Return on investment can only be expected in the long term.
 This is the reason why domestic mining codes typically include provisions which guarantee a stable tax and customs regime to investors over a protracted period of time, providing foreseeability on these heads of costs.